toolbarthomas/enlightment/README.md

 Enlightment provides an Esbuild Sass Plugin that enables the import of external `.scss` filetypes within your component while using Esbuild within your environment.

 You need to include the actual plugin from the Enlightment package: `@toolbarthomas/enlightment/node/esbuild.sass.plugin.mjs` within your [Esbuild](https://esbuild.github.io/api/) setup, in order to resolve the imported Sass stylesheets as component stylesheet.

+The actual requested stylesheet will be transformed with the Sass package during the compilation of the initial entry file.
+The styling will be inlined within the exported `css` template literal and should be included as `static styles` property from the actual Enlightment element:

 ```mjs
 // ./esbuild.mjs